Old Bus Photos

 I think you’re a little unfair about loyalty with bodywork.
 When you buy one car or bus at a time you can be loyal to one maker.
 When you bulk order you have to be aware of the capacity of the supplier – which is why most large operators (even London Transport) dual sourced.
 At least COMS managed fidelity to AEC – with which I would fully concur – and the two bodybuilders were among the acknowledged best at their craft at the time.
 [Lolines were only available late in Weymann's life but maybe they were arguing with Dennis for an AEC option when the body style and finish of the Bridgemaster was truly dreadful.]

-Whatever the reasons; maroon, cream and duck-egg blue AECs – that is the heyday of a superb operator.
+Whatever the reasons; maroon, cream and duck-egg green AECs – that is the heyday of a superb operator.

 David Oldfield